Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you are a hardcore gamer, this pack is not for you.

 ## Description

 Most of the mods in this collection are Quality of Life (QoL) improvements to give the players a nice Vanilla+ experience without any game breaking balance issues you see in some other mod lists.

-This Collection is not about overhauling anything, nor adding too many new features.
+This Collection is not about overhauling major systems, nor adding too many new features.

 This list is all about improving dozens of small details that as a whole make for a better overall experience of the original game.

 Unlike other overhaul mod packs, you are not learning a new game.

 Balance is subjective.
 Some people think this Collection makes the game too easy.
 If you feel that way, disable the mods you don't like, and/or play with harder difficulty settings.

+If you are seeking a more challenging brand new Overhaul experience, I'd recommend Darkness Falls, or Rebirth.

 # Installation Directions

-Thou shalt read the directions and troubleshooting sections prior to asking for technical assistance.
+**Thou shalt read the directions and troubleshooting sections prior to asking for technical assistance.**

 ## Assumptions